top of page

 We can recommend many suppliers than we have worked with over the last 10 years - generators, sound systems, toilets, hay bales, florists, celebrants and photographers etc. Find out more on our suppliers page here

 This is a decision only you can make and if you are feeling overwhelmed with all the planning process, then this is probably the right way to go for you, if your budget permits, as a wedding planner can definitely help you.
-However set up days generally run very smoothly - remember suppliers do this every week and often work together a lot of things are sorted out between ourselves.

 Don't be afraid to ask advice or run things by us, we are happy to help.

-Some of our couples may hire an 'on the day' wedding coordinator, this can take the pressure off you on the day.
+Some of our couples may hire an 'on the day' wedding co-ordinator, this can take the pressure off you on the day of your wedding.

 Don't worry about the little things, it will be the best day ever - you are sharing this with your nearest and dearest!
 There are lots of tipis and advice from our couples too here on our tipi weddings page here and also on our tipi blog posts.